Pre-modern coinage in Sri Lanka: Sethu bull coins

 Several types of coins categorised as Sethu bull coins are found in large quantities in the northern part of Sri Lanka.
 Three types of this series are illustrated below.
 The obverse of these coins have a human figure flanked by lamps and the reverse has the Nandi (bull) symbol, the legend Sethu in Tamil with a crescent moon above.
-The obverse is similar to the contemporary Massa coins issued by the Kalinga and Pandyan rulers of the central Sri Lankan kingdom of Dambadeniya.
+The obverse is similar to the contemporary Massa coins issued by the rulers of the central Sri Lankan kingdom of Dambadeniya.

 The late period

 These coins known as 'Parakramabahu lion type' are found in large numbers in the northern and western parts of Sri Lanka.
 The king is Parakramabahu VI of Kotte and the coins are believed to have been issued by Sapumal Kumara (also known as Chempaka Perumal) who ruled Northern peninsula from nallur on behalf of the Kotte king, for some years.
 Although some writers have suggested that the lion represents Sinhala dominance over the Jaffna Kingdom, others have pointed out that the lion is stylistically Tamil, and unmistakably so.